DomIRC/domirc.github.io/about/index.md

 The DomIRC's parent organization is [Blackfields Network](https://blackfields.net).
 It is a french non-profit organization registered under the identifier [W832014133](https://www.journal-officiel.gouv.fr/association/index.php?ACTION=Rechercher&original_method=get&JTY_WALDEC=W832014133).
-Organizational membership is mandatory for our operators, but not restricted to them.
+Organization membership is mandatory for our operators, but not restricted to them.

 ## Registered Group Channels